ancaciascaiu/Practice/README.md

 # Practice

-I'm using this repo to practice algorithms and Java syntax.
+I'm using this repo to practice algorithms in Ruby and some Java syntax.